microsoft/FluidFramework/packages/dds/ordered-collection/api-report/ordered-collection.api.md

 import { IChannelFactory } from '@fluidframework/datastore-definitions';
 import { IChannelServices } from '@fluidframework/datastore-definitions';
 import { IChannelStorageService } from '@fluidframework/datastore-definitions';
+import { IConsensusOrderedCollection as IConsensusOrderedCollection_2 } from './interfaces.js';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidSerializer } from '@fluidframework/shared-object-base';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISharedObject } from '@fluidframework/shared-object-base';
 import { ISharedObjectEvents } from '@fluidframework/shared-object-base';
+import { ISharedObjectKind } from '@fluidframework/shared-object-base/internal';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { SharedObject } from '@fluidframework/shared-object-base/internal';